stroeer/firebase-taboola-arn-example/README.md

 From this point on you can never open the app again.

-## Expected behavior

-- You can open the app more than once
+**Expected behavior** You can open the app more than once

-## Actual behavior

-- When you open the app for a second time you get a freeze and an eventual crash.
+**Actual behavior** When you open the app for a second time you get a freeze and an eventual crash.
 This behaviour then persists.

 ## Additional information

-By inpsecting the Android tombstone, you will find a potential deadlock that in the main thread caused by the Firebase Performance SDK.

 We can reproduce this be using the Taboola SDK with a WebView that gets rendered at startup (which cused this issue for us).

+If you take any of these components away

+- Firebase Performance SDK
+- Taboola
+- The WebView
+- TCF Consent

+The app will work.

 The original issue suggests that this is caused by network requests happending before Firebase gets initialized.

 Taboola knows about this issue and suggests changing the Android init order as a workaround (see [linked support thread](https://web.archive.org/web/20240418075027/https://developers.taboola.com/taboolasdk/discuss/6513fe7b5b7e16002aaf8a44)), which points in the same direction.

+> My personal interpretation here is that after the app has started once, Taboola has been established and will start a
+> network request during the next start before Firebase is fully initialized and the app will run into a deadlock.

+- Firebase is the issue
+- Taboola will cause the network request but only via WebView and only with consent (TCF)

 #### ANR File from a tombstone

+By inpsecting the Android tombstone, you will find a potential deadlock that in the main thread caused by the Firebase Performance SDK.

 This file from a Tombstone after a freeze / crash is included in this repo: [`anr_2024-09-12-15-22-21-145`](./anr_2024-09-12-15-22-21-145)